opengribs/XyGrib/README.md

-# zyGrib-WIP
+# xyGrib
-Changes to zyGrib-8.0.1
+Continued development of zyGrib-8.0.1

-This is to be used as a starting point for trying out new features and modifications So far modification include:
+This is the starting point for xyGrib
+So far modifications to the last zyGrib version include:
 - Addition of new meteorological parameter 'Composite Simulated Reflectivity'.
 This support visualisation of sever convection
 - Inclusion of DWD ICON gribs
 - Addition of Grib2 handling for wave data